American Invitational Mathematics Examination

-The American Invitational Mathematics Examination (AIME) is a selective and prestigious 15-question 3-hour test given since 1983 to those who rank in the top 5% on the AMC 12 high school mathematics examination (formerly known as the AHSME), and starting in 2010, those who rank in the top 2.5% on the AMC 10.
+The American Invitational Mathematics Examination (AIME) is a selective 15-question, 3-hour test given since 1983 to those who rank in the top 5% on the AMC 12 high school mathematics examination (formerly known as the AHSME), and starting in 2010, those who rank in the top 2.5% on the AMC 10.
 Two different versions of the test are administered, the AIME I and AIME II.
 However, qualifying students can only take one of these two competitions.

 The AIME is the second of two tests used to determine qualification for the United States Mathematical Olympiad (USAMO), the first being the AMC.

 The use of calculators is not allowed on the test, with only pencils, erasers, rulers, and compasses permitted.

 Format and scoring

-The competition consists of 15 questions of increasing difficulty, where each answer is an integer between 0 and 999 inclusive.
+The competition consists of 15 questions of increasing difficulty, where each answer is an integer between 000 and 999 inclusive.
 Thus the competition effectively removes the element of chance afforded by a multiple-choice test while preserving the ease of automated grading; answers are entered onto an OMR sheet, similar to the way grid-in math questions are answered on the SAT.
-Leading zeros must be gridded in; for example, answers of 7 and 43 must be written and gridded in as 007 and 043, respectively.
+Leading zeros must be filled in on the OMR sheet; for example, answers of 7 and 43 must be recorded as 007 and 043.

 Concepts typically covered in the competition include topics in elementary algebra, geometry, trigonometry, as well as number theory, probability, and combinatorics.
 Many of these concepts are not directly covered in typical high school mathematics courses; thus, participants often turn to supplementary resources to prepare for the competition.

 One point is earned for each correct answer, and no points are deducted for incorrect answers.
-No partial credit is given.
-Thus AIME scores are integers from 0 to 15 inclusive.
+No partial credit is given, so AIME scores are integers from 0 to 15 inclusive.